email2vimalraj/click-sink/README.md

 In the UI Run tab, set desired state to "started" and adjust replicas.
 Workers will acquire per-replica slots and run consumers.

+Optional: if you prefer a simpler mode without coordination, start the worker with `--no-leases`.
+In that mode, each worker will run one instance per started pipeline, ignoring the replicas setting.

 ## Features

 - Multi-pipeline management (CRUD)